 Quantum fluctuations are the result of the probability aspect of QM: there are activities with a probability of happening at any time, thus there are certain things that happen at random.

 What is generally termed quantum mechanics was developed in two stages after it was realized that some physical quantities are subject to quantum limitations, the latter being the current version incorporating the Heisenberg uncertainty principle.
-The term quantum mechanics is generally not used for some subsequent quantum theories that explain more phenomena: some are termed quantum field theories (QFTs), among them quantum electrodynamics (QED) incorporating electric fields and magnetic fields, and quantum chromodynamics (QCD) incorporating the strong force.
+The term quantum mechanics is often used specifically for this second stage, developed in the 1920s, also to distinguish it from subsequent, more-developed theories that explain additional phenomena: some of the latter are termed quantum field theories (QFTs), among them quantum electrodynamics (QED) incorporating electric fields and magnetic fields, and quantum chromodynamics (QCD) incorporating the strong force.